squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

   * words in class names are capitalized, including the first word
   * Global variables, including static data members are capitalized
   * non global variables and methods should be capitalized after the first word.
+  * getter and setter methods should be named '''get'''Somehing() and '''set'''Something(), methods testing some object state should be named '''is'''SomeState()

 == Example ==